 One of the show-stoppers at Galapagos is the Giant Tortoise, probably the most iconic animal at the Galapagos Islands.
 They are usually found lumbering along highland trails, or wallowing in mud pools.
 Made famous by visiting botanist Charles Darwin, the Giant Tortoise is a wonderful example of species evolution in action.
 Originally, 2-3 million years ago, a mainland species of tortoise drifted to Galapagos on ocean currents.
 Today, that one species has evolved into 15 unique tortoise subspecies on different islands.
 Each subspecies is differentiated by size, habitat and shell types (dome-shaped or saddle-back).
 They also evolved into giants, weighing up to an 900 pounds – capable of growing this big due to abundant food sources and lack of predators.

-To see them in their natural habitat the highlands of Santa Cruz or Isabela are your best bet.
+To see Galapagos Tortoises in their natural habitat the highlands of Santa Cruz or Isabela are your best bet.
 There are also several Tortoise Breeding Centers that you can visit, helping to raise hatchlings for release back into the wild.

-Galapagos Green Sea Turtles are a common sight right across the Galapagos Islands, as they surface for air, or slowly drift past excited snorkelers.
-These gentle giants are the only turtle species to breed and nest here, nesting sites can be seen at Las Bachas (Santa Cruz), Punta Cormorant (Floreana).
-After hatching, new turtle hatchlings face a true race for survival.
-Firstly, they must negotiate their way to the sea before hungry Frigate Birds or Hawks swoop for them.
+Green Sea Turtles are a common sight right across the Galapagos Islands, as they surface for air, or slowly drift past excited snorkelers.
+These gentle giants are the only turtle species to breed and nest at the Galapagos Islands.
+Nesting sites can be seen at Las Bachas (Santa Cruz), Cormorant Point (Floreana), and other sites.
+After hatching, new turtle babies face a true race for survival.
+Firstly, they must negotiate their way to the sea before hungry Frigate Birds or Galapagos Hawks swoop for them.
 Even those that reach the ocean have more trials ahead of them, as sharks and other marine species look for food.
 Typically only 1 in 1000 may survive to adulthood.

-The Galapagos Marine Iguana is a remarkable species, definitely one for the Galapagos Islands weird anials list.
+The Galapagos Marine Iguana is a remarkable species, and definitely one for the unique Galapagos Islands animals list.
 They are the only Iguana in the world to have developed the ability to swim.
-They enter the sea to forage for algae, and are extremely agile in the water, using their powerful tails to steer.
+Marine iguanas enter the sea to forage for algae, and are extremely agile in the water, using their powerful tails to steer.
 When on land they are often spotted huddled together in groups to generate warmth under the sun.
 After swimming, their bodies reject sea salt by sneezing it out of their nose via specialized glands.

 Pretty much any island that you visit at Galapagos you’ll see cute, little Lava Lizards scurrying about the place.
-Females are distinctive for their red throats, while males can be spotted doing push-ups to protect their territory from rivals – you might even catch a push-up contest if a rival fancies his chances!
-There are seven different species of Lava Lizard at Galapagos, and they can be spotted on all islands except Genovesa, Darwin & Wolf.
+Females are distinctive for their red throats, while males can be spotted doing push-ups to protect their territory from rivals.
+You might even catch a live push-up contest if a rival fancies his chances - they can be quite intense!
+There are seven different species of Galapagosa Lava Lizard, and they can be spotted on all islands except Genovesa, Darwin & Wolf.

 There are four different species of endemic snake at the Galapagos Islands: Hood Racer, Galapagos Racer, Banded Galapagos Snake & Striped Galapagos Snake.
 They are small constrictor snakes, and pose no threat to human visitors, feeding instead on Lava Lizards, Geckos, Grasshoppers, small Marine Iguanas and Mice.

-Galapagos Racer Snakes leapt to fame on the 2016 BBC Planet Earth documentary (click play on the image above), where incredible footage of snakes chasing a Marine Iguana went viral on the internet, with over 13 million views!
+Galapagos Racer Snakes leaped to fame on the 2016 BBC Planet Earth documentary, where incredible footage of snakes chasing a Marine Iguana went viral on the internet, with over 13 million views!
 Spoiler alert: the iguana manages to escape by the skin of his teeth.

-Another big Galapagos animal crowd-pleaser are the friendly Sea Lions.
+Another big Galapagos animal crowd-pleaser is the friendly Sea Lion.
 Often observed sleeping on beaches (or benches!), or playing in shallow waters, sea lions are very social animals.
-A snorkelling experience with these inquisitive mammals will often be one of the main highlights of your Galapagos visit.
+They will often come right up to check tourists out.
+A snorkeling experience with these inquisitive mammals will often be one of the main highlights of your Galapagos Islands visit.

 The Galapagos Fur Seal is a much shyer creature than the Galapagos Sea Lion, and therefore more difficult to spot.
 The best visitor sites to find them are in the grottos of James Bay (Santiago), or Darwin Bay (Genovesa).
 At first sight it is common to mistake them for Sea Lions, but a closer look can help to tell the difference.
 Fur seals are smaller in size, have bulgier eyes, and furrier skin.
 They hunt largely at night, where their large eyes aid with excellent night vision, to both catch their prey and avoid predators such as sharks.